vita-student-projects/DLAV_mohamed_and_Nael_final_project/README.md

 ### Post-processing
 We tried average pooling, a butterworth and elliptic filters, but this didn't yield any meaningful improvements in our case.

-## 🚗 Driving Planner Model (No Auxiliary Depth Map)

-This guide explains how to initialize, load, train, and validate the `DrivingPlanner` model **without using an auxiliary depth map**.

----

 ###  Initialization

 ```python